LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 JSV: Of course I reversed that for my Temeraires, because I'm trying to present the current Temeraires as "refusing to be tugged to their last berth."
 So they remain black at the front and at the back, in silhouette.
 And then I placed them on the right side of the canvas, with the smoke from their chimneys going leftward, to make the front power station look like a steam train going rightward, meaning going on and not stopping.

 Now, my Turner tugboat is what's at the bottom front, a house with solar panels.
-And although the coal-powered power stations are refusing "to be tugged to their last berth," the house with solar power still want to fight, thus the road from the house going upward at the right.
+And although the coal-powered power stations are "refusing to be tugged to their last berth," the house with solar power still want to fight, thus the road from the house going upward at the right.
 But although the house with the solar panels is in a cloudless hill, it is so minuscule and drowned in darkness that you can hardly see the blueness of its solar panels.
-My wife even thought they were just skylight.
+Someone even thought they were just skylight.

 (The two laugh)